 Some of these nutrients are also used for fuel (namely carbohydrates and fat).

 Every cell in the human body contains protein.
-It is a chief component of the skin, muscles, organs and glands.
+It is a chief component of the skin, muscles, organs and glands, and makes up approximately 18-20% of the body’s weight.

 Protein is needed in the diet to help the body repair cells and make new ones.